Agriculture Development Board (CADB)

 The Farmland Preservation Plan was initially adopted in 2006.
 The current version of the Plan was adopted on August 19, 2008.

-John and Donna’s Szczechowski’s farm in LAC Township was the backdrop for Freeholder Director Jack Kugler recognizing milestone of 100 preserved farms in Salem County.
+John and Donna’s Szczechowski’s farm in LAC Township was the backdrop for County Commissioner Director Jack Kugler recognizing milestone of 100 preserved farms in Salem County.
 Looking on from left: Donna and John Szczechowski, Agriculture Secretary Charles Kuperus, State Assemblyman John Burzichelli and State Senator Steven Sweeney.
-Not pictured are Freeholders Ben Simmermon and Chuck Sullivan.
+Not pictured are County Commissioners Ben Simmermon and Chuck Sullivan.

 Salem County Statistics as of June 2003: